mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 (`2`).
 There are also two operators: `*` and `+`.

 Writing an expression parser may take a while to get right.
-To help with that, the `parser-combinators` package comes with the `Control.Monad.Combinators.Expr` module which exports only two things: the `Operator` data type and the `makeExprParser` helper.
+To help with that, the [`parser-combinators`][parser-combinators] package comes with the `Control.Monad.Combinators.Expr` module which exports only two things: the `Operator` data type and the `makeExprParser` helper.
 Both are well documented, so in this section we will not repeat the documentation, instead we are going to write a simple but fully functional expression parser.

 Let us start by defining a data type representing expression as [AST][ast]: